CEL Rule Conditions

 Rust CEL Library

-cel-interpreter is a practical first candidate for the Rust implementation.
+Light-Rule uses the cel crate for the Rust implementation.
 It provides Program::compile(...), Program::execute(...), a Context for variables and functions, and compiled Program values that are Send + Sync.

 Implementation should still be isolated behind a small internal trait: